GoPro's New Camera Kit Solves Multiple Problems for Creators on the Go

-The GoPro Hero 10 Black Creator Edition takes the great little Hero 10 Black camera released in September and packages with three accessories, including an all-new handgrip that's part backup battery and part remote control, and the whole setup just makes vlogging easier with a GoPro.
+GoPro makes vlogging with its camera a little easier with the Hero 10 Black Creator Edition.
+The setup packages the great little Hero 10 Black camera, released in September, and three accessories, including a brand new handgrip that's both a backup battery and remote control.

 Again, at the center of the Creator Edition is the Hero 10 Black, GoPro's current top camera.
 Its features include video capture at up to 5.3K at 60 frames per second or 4K at 120fps for slow-motion and a ton of other shooting options for photos and time-lapses, and it has incredible image stabilization.
 And the camera, which has screens on the front and rear, is rugged, too, and waterproof down to 33 feet without a housing.